sporniket/atari-st-mod-serial-port-upgrade-rsve/README.md

 > Do not use **The RSVE serial port mod for the Atari ST** if this project is not suitable for your project.

 ## 3. How to use **The RSVE serial port mod for the Atari ST** ?

+### From releases

+A release contains the schematics and gerbers files.

 ### From sources